Independence Day in Zimbabwe

 This holiday is observed in Zimbabwe with political speeches by politicians, including one from the President of the country.
 It’s also celebrated with various parades, open-air markets, and other special events.

 People can also expect to see musical performances and soccer exhibitions.
-And finally, there are plenty of food stalls set up that Zimbabweans can enjoy as they celebrate their independence.
+Finally, there are plenty of food stalls set up for Zimbabweans to enjoy as they celebrate their independence.